adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 - 6 links: Labelled as grey cylinders.

 Each source of flow (`src[x]`) provides data flow modelled as an arrival curve composed of token-bucket curves; while each output port provides service to process these data with a service curve composed of rate-latency curves.

-A **Physical Network** aims at directly describing the above network
+A **Physical Network** aims at directly describing the above network.

 On the other hand, since the delay are mostly caused by data flows competing the resource of output ports, we can directly model the network as output ports as follows
 <p style="text-align:center;"><img src="images/op_net.png" alt="output-port-network" width="300"/></p>